DessimozLab/FastOMA/README.md

 ## Handle splice files
 You can put the splice files in the folder `in_folder/splice`.
 They should be named as `species_name.splice` for each species.
-For each row of different isforoms of a preotien, FastOMA selects the best one (based on omamer family score and isoform length).
+For each row of different isoforms of a protein, FastOMA selects the best one (based on OMAmer family score and isoform length).
-We also use those proteins that are not in splice file but present in the FASTA proteome file.
+We also use those proteins that are not in the splice file but present in the FASTA proteome file.
 ```
 $ head HUMAN.splice
 HUMAN00001;HUMAN00002;HUMAN00003;HUMAN00004;HUMAN00005;HUMAN00006